Business Phone Systems

 Whether you run a small business or a multinational company, an efficient business phone system is essential.
 Your system may be focused on internal communications between employees, different departments or even various branches worldwide.

 You may also need a system which enables your customers to contact you easily.

 But whatever your requirements, you will still need to have a clear understanding of the different kinds of phone systems available, their features and their likely costs, before embarking on the process of installation.

-Fill out the form at the top of this page to compare telephone system prices.
-Expert Market US will help you with prices, rates and savings.
+Fill out the form at the top of this page to compare phone system prices.

 What are the Different Kinds of Phone Systems?

 Unlike domestic users, most businesses need the capability of managing more than one line, and require the greater range of features that a business system can offer.

 There are four main types of business phone system: KSU-less systems, key systems, PBX systems and VoIP.
 It's also possible to install a hybrid system which combines technologies to provide a greater range of features.

 PBX (Private Branch Exchange) systems effectively operate as a private hub, with calls being routed automatically, similar to a public phone exchange.

 This allows calls to be dialed directly, rather than requiring manual routing, and can offer more in the way of additional features.